Prasan1/rest/README.md

 2.The below api should provide all the members data.
 	/api/members/

-3. The below api should provide all the member data belong to primary key 24.
+3. The below api should provide all the member data that belongs to primary key 24.
 	/api/members/24/

 4. The below api should give the list of member with primakry key whose members are active.
 This is just an example.
-We should be able to search the member for property value.
+We should be able to search member for other property values also.
+Like in this case squad_name, formed, hometown.

 /api/members/?active=true  => list members that holds active = true value.

-5. Similarly, we should be able to Create Read Update Delete on JSONField as well as the entire database table.
+5. Similarly, we should be able to Create Read Update & Delete on JSONField and also on superhero endpoint for entire table filed.